Woman on a ridge in a mountain range.

 Travel:

-Up to 50 percent of your time will be spent in the field, and much of that travel may be outside the local area.
-Travel throughout the Pacific Northwest and the West is likely.
+Up to 50 percent of your time will be spent in the field, and much of that will involve travel outside the local area throughout the Pacific Northwest.

 Ready to join us?